------

 Wired Network

-To use the wired network, your device must have an Ethernet interface and must be able to connect to an active jack in your workspace.
+To use the wired network, your device must have an ethernet interface and must be able to connect to an active jack in your workspace.
 Please contact your department’s IT Director or Technical Point of Contact to help get connected to the correct network.
 Please contact your Telecom Coordinator if you need to request a jack installation or activation.
 There is no charge to use an existing, active jack for wired network access.
-There may be a charge for new jack installation and activation.
+There may be a charge for the installation and activation of the new jack.

 Wireless Network